axelayala1988/logs_on_grail/01_DQL_Basics/index.md

 Combine filters with AND/OR logic:

-Show all logs related to any kubernetes container & have log level = error:
+Show all logs related to any .NET technology that have log level = error:

 ```
 fetch logs, scanLimitGBytes: 500, samplingRatio: 1000, from: now() -2h
-| filter isNotNull(k8s.container.name) AND status == "ERROR"
+| filter loglevel == "ERROR" and matchesPhrase(process.technology, ".NET")
 | sort timestamp desc
 ```

-In the above query the isNotNull() is used to ensure the k8s property of container exists and is not null.

 ### Step 3 - Clean up results with field selectors